frictionlessdata/frictionless-py/docs/guides/validating-data.md

 ### Row Constraint

-This checks is the most powerful one as it uses the external `simpleeval` package allowing to evalute arbitrary python expressions on data rows.
+This checks is the most powerful one as it uses the external `simpleeval` package allowing to evaluate arbitrary python expressions on data rows.
 Let's show on an example:

 ```python